 With thanks to our supporters but especially to those who shared their story.

 Our new patient experience report - what does the evidence from the National Cancer Patient Experience Survey show us about experience of people with a rare or less common cancer?
 What is it that can make the difference to that experience?

 Read our chair’s summary of the challenges faced by people with a rare or less common cancer patient experience or access the full report

 A new report on patient group involvement in the new Patient and Clinical Engagement (PACE) process at the Scottish Medicines Consortium (SMC) – what can we learn from these experiences and what can we share?

 We are delighted to announce that our new report “Rare and Less Common Cancers: Incidence and Mortality in England, 2010 to 2013” is published today (Monday 8th June 2015) on the first day of the NCIN conference in Belfast.
 It is a report produced jointly by Cancer52 and the National Cancer Intelligence Network (NCIN) at Public Health England.

 The new report gathers for the first time data on nearly 280 cancers and gives i...

-A new report published today (Tuesday 10th June 2014) by Cancer52 shows that the percentage of cancer deaths from those cancers outside the 'big four' (of breast, bowel, prostate and lung) is rising with a new high of 54%i recorded in 2011.
+A new report published today (Tuesday 10th June 2014) by Cancer52 shows that the percentage of cancer deaths from those cancers outside the 'big four' (of breast, bowel, prostate and lung) is rising with a new high of 54% recorded in 2011.

-The National Cancer Research Institute (NCRI) and Cancer52, have published a report "Research into less common cancers".
+The National Cancer Research Institute (NCRI) and Cancer52 have published a report "Research into less common cancers".
 It shows for the first time the level and type of research investment in rare and less common cancers by members of Cancer52.